MarsePan/Python_project/README.md

 2) stocks.xls

 The first one contains all news articles for around 500 companies (a little more - don't forget to filter later on data from stocks.xls) for the last 2 years.
 The sample of the companies includes the smallest 40% of all existing public companies scraped from CapitalIQ.
-The second one contains stock close price data for each company, its trade volume and an industry index for each trading day of the last 3 years
+The second one contains stock close price data for each company, its trade volume and an industry index (that I would suggest we use as a market proxy if needed) for each trading day of the last 3 years

 Load the data into your jupyter notebooks to see, how the data looks like and what columns are there under which names